-Many donors provide their most significant gift through their wills, because a gift of that size might not be possible during their lifetime.
-The most common way of making a transforming gift is to name White’s Residential & Family Services as one of the beneficiaries of your will or estate.
+Many donors provide their most significant gift through their wills by naming White’s Residential & Family Services as one of the beneficiaries of their will or estate.

-One of the simplest ways to remember the children served by White’s in the future is to designate White’s Residential & Family Services, Wabash, Ind. as one of the beneficiaries of your life insurance policy.
+One of the simplest ways to donate is to designate White’s Residential & Family Services as one of the beneficiaries of your life insurance policy.
 This may be in the form of a specific dollar amount or percentage.
-Your insurance agent can help you.

 Larger gifts, generally $250,000 or more, may be made through a charitable trust.
 There are different types of trusts that can be designed to best meet the needs of your family and situation.
 Included are Charitable Lead Trusts, where a gift is made, the interest from which goes to the charity for a specified period of time, after which the remainder returns to the family or other designee.
 Charitable Remainder Trusts involve making a gift that is invested, with a specified amount returning to the donor during their lifetime and the remainder going to the charity upon their passing.